Keep your pets safe as the weather warms up

 Dogs don’t just die in hot cars.
 Recent research shows that exercising dogs in the summer heat can also put them at risk of heat stroke, particularly if they are older or brachycephalic (flat-faced).
 To keep them safe, SPCA recommends exercising your dog early in the morning or in the evening when temperatures are cooler.

-Exercise your pets early in the mornings or in the evenings to avoid the heat of the day.
 Avoid long and strenuous walks on hot, sunny days, and steer clear of prolonged sun exposure.
-Take your pets to an area that has shade or a place for them to swim so they can take a break to cool off, and if they want to slow down or stop, follow their lead.
-Also, avoid walking animals on hot tarmac or sand as this can burn their feet.
+Take your dogs to an area that has shade or a place for them to swim so they can take a break to cool off, and if they want to slow down or stop, follow their lead.
+As mentioned in the section above, always avoid walking animals on hot tarmac or sand as this can burn their paws.

-The obvious signs of a dog who is suffering heatstroke are excessive panting and showing signs of discomfort, such as restlessness and shade-seeking behaviour.
-They may also be lethargic, drool excessively, have dark red gums, vomit, have diarrhoea, or uncoordinated movement.
-More severe symptoms include loss of consciousness and seizures, and a body temperature of over 40°C is often fatal.
+The obvious signs of a dog who is suffering heat stress are excessive panting and showing signs of discomfort, such as restlessness and shade-seeking behaviour.
+Dogs who are suffering heat stroke will be lethargic, drool excessively, have dark red gums, vomit, have diarrhoea, or uncoordinated movement.

 Sunburn

-Pets that are fair-skinned or light-haired are particularly susceptible to the sun’s harsh rays.
-Skin cancer can occur commonly in dogs and cats, so your pet needs a sunblock applied every three to four hours to areas of their body that have no, or little, hair-covered spots.
+Animals that are fair-skinned or light-haired are particularly susceptible to the sun’s harsh rays.
+Skin cancer can occur commonly in dogs and cats, so they will need sunblock applied every three to four hours to areas of their body that have no, or little, hair-covered spots.

 Summer viruses, worms, fleas